raspberry-vanilla/android_local_manifest/README.md

-### Device specific configuration to build AOSP Android 14 for Raspberry Pi 4.
+### Device specific configuration to build AOSP Android 14 for Raspberry Pi 4 and Raspberry Pi 5.

 ***